-The Company cautions that past results or discoveries on the adjacent project (e.g. Sun Summit's Buck Project) may not necessarily be indicative as to the presence of mineralization on the Company's project (e.g. the Company's Five Point Copper-Gold Project).
+The Company cautions that past results or discoveries on the adjacent project (e.g. Sun Summit's Buck Project) may not necessarily be indicative as to the presence of mineralization on the Company's project (i.e. the Five Point Copper-Gold Project).